oliver-wm/puzzles/README.md

+# Puzzles Repo

-Advent of Code 2024, with Rust!
+* Advent of Code 2024, with Rust!